ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

   Family values are not just words, they're a real thing that you can see when walking around the factory.
 We work together as a team, sharing the same vision, values and goals.
 image: /img/about-us-cover.png
 seo:
-  title: About ASL | Information on Assembly Solutions Ltd
+  title: The UK's Leading Cable Assembly Company | Assembly Solutions
-  description: About ASL, Assembly Solutions is a cable assembly and wiring
+  description: "The UK's leading cable assembly company.
+Established for over 25
-    harness manufacturer based in Bolton.
-Call 01204 521999 for more information on our products.
+    years.
+We manufacture quality assured cables and wiring harnesses for a range of sectors. "
   og-url: https://www.assembly-solutions.com/about
 ---
 ### A thriving manufacturer of electrical wiring assemblies